Once you wax, you'll never go back. So, an important question before you go down that road: How often do you need to wax? Here's the lowdown.

 The average time to go between appointments is three to eight weeks.
 Part of this downtime is waiting for about a quarter-inch of regrowth before it can successfully be removed (see more about waxing length).

-When you first get waxed, you could see hair again in as little as just a couple of days.
+When you first get waxed, you may continue to see hair or see hair again in as little as just a couple of days.
 This doesn't necessarily mean that the technician did a poor job, so don't freak out and run to another salon.
 Although there could have been breakage (something you should bring up with your technician during your next visit), it's likely that some hairs simply weren't long enough yet to be grasped.

 Generally, you should get waxed every two to four weeks after your first appointment.
 This helps remove the hair that was growing underneath the skin at your last appointment.
 After that, how regularly you should get waxed depends on how noticeable the hair is, how much it bothers you, and your budget.